Thiago Silva: Style of play

 Silva has been recognized as a complete defender by his peers and critics.
 He has been described as a consistent defender, without any flaws, and someone who can lead any defence.
 A leader from the back, Silva's play has led him to be compared to legendary Italian defender Franco Baresi.
 Baresi, regarded as one of the greatest defenders in football history, has gone on record to state that Silva is the defender who most resembles him, and said in June 2012 that Silva was his "heir".
 Although he has been criticised at times in the media over his mentality, his leadership skills are also apparent through his success in captaining both Brazil and Paris Saint-Germain.

 Silva is heralded as one of the fastest defenders in European football, and has been described as a strong defender with good aerial ability.
 He combines these physical gifts with a phenomenal tactical intelligence, discipline, and knowledge of the game, as well as an excellent positional sense, which allows him to excel in one on one situations.
 Thanks to his abilities, he excels at reading the game and at anticipating plays, and he is excellent at closing down and tackling opposing players in possession of the ball.
 Hailed as the best of the new breed of defenders — composed in possession, able to create chances for his team from the back with his passing — Silva is a technically gifted defender who is universally praised for his ability, being voted as one of the top two central defenders in Europe for three consecutive years; he is considered to be one of the best defenders of his generation, with Rio Ferdinand and Ronaldo both describing him as the best defender in the world in 2014.
-Although predominantly a centre-back, Silva has also been used in midfield as either a central of or defensive midfielder.
+Although predominantly a centre-back, Silva has also been used in midfield as either a central or defensive midfielder.
 Despite his ability, however, he has also struggled with injuries throughout his career; notwithstanding these difficulties, he has also drawn praise for his longevity.

 Personal life

-Silva and his wife Isabele have two sons named Isago and Iago.
+Silva and his wife Isabele have two sons, Isago and Iago, who are part of the Chelsea F.C.
+Development Squad and Academy.
+Iago is also a youth international for England.
 Silva is a Christian.
 On 15 March 2019 after playing almost seven years in France with Paris Saint-Germain, Thiago announced that he, his wife and children had also become French citizens.
-Thiago speaks Italian, French, Spanish, Portuguese and English.
+Thiago speaks Italian, English, French, Spanish and Portuguese.

 Produced by Fulwell 73, FIFA released Captains in 2022, an eight-part sports docuseries following six national team captains in their respective 2022 FIFA World Cup qualification campaigns.
 Silva, representing Brazil, starred alongside Luka Modrić (Croatia), Pierre-Emerick Aubameyang (Gabon), Andre Blake (Jamaica), Hassan Maatouk (Lebanon) and Brian Kaltak (Vanuatu).
 It was released by Netflix and also shown on FIFA's own streaming platform, FIFA+.